 Do you constantly find yourself translating a bulk load of content that needs your manual intervention at every turn?
-If you answered yes, it may be time to consider subscribing to a translation management software to turn that tedious cycle into something more efficient.
+If you answered yes, it may be time to choose a translation management system to turn that tedious cycle into something more efficient.

 - What is a translation management software?

 - What features do you need in a translation management software?

 - Signs that you may be using the wrong software?

 A translation management software, or translation management system (TMS), is a platform people use to manage and automate their localization workflow.
 It gives your multilingual projects a significant boost by making translation data more accessible and more immediate.

 Remember that there is not a single translation tool that will fit all types of needs, but the right one can speed things up for you.
 As such, there are 3 things you need to consider before finding one that fits your business needs.